 Prospective Purchasers will be required to pre-register at the Sales Office.
 You will be asked for a form of identification that proves your present name and address such as a driving licence or a recent utility bill.

 Payment must be made by CASH or CARD ONLY on day of Sale.
 As of January 2018, NO CREDIT CARDS will be accepted as a form of payment at Brightwells Equine Sales.
-Cheques will only be accepted from regular clients who are very well known to the auctioneers unless a Bankers Reference has been provided).
+Cheques will only be accepted from regular clients who are very well known to the auctioneers unless a Banker's Reference has been provided.
 Money Laundering rules apply at all our auctions and prospective buyers who wish to settle accounts in cash should contact the sales office for details.

-Ponies will be sold in Pounds (£) Sterling, in addition a 10% (including VAT) Buyers Premium will be added to all purchaser’s accounts.
+Ponies will be sold in Pounds (£) Sterling, in addition a 8.33% (including VAT) Buyers Premium will be added to all purchaser’s accounts.
 If the entry is marked VAT then a further 20% will be added to the hammer price.
 On behalf of the Welsh Pony & Cob Society the Auctioneers will also collect the current transfer fee of £15 from each lot’s purchaser, at point of payment.

 Export Agencies will be present at the Sale and the Auctioneers will be pleased to put Purchasers in touch.
 Passports will not be released until full non revocable payment is made and received.

 All lots purchased for Export must be paid for on the day of the Sale.
 We regret that no exceptions will be made purchasers are advised to make arrangements for cash, traveller’s cheques or irrevocable bankers drafts to cover all their purchases.
 VAT must be paid.
 Payment in Euros will be accepted subject to the exchange rate on the Sale day.